peterjstoilov/mortgage-calc-demo/README.md

 # mortgage-calc-demo
-# Practicing Page Object model with Selenium Java, Maven and JUnit5
+## Practicing Page Object model with Selenium Java, Maven and JUnit5

 1. Install and setup Java.
 1. Install and setup Maven.
-1. Go to project directory where pom.xml file is located.
+1. Go to project directory where "pom.xml" file is located.
 1. Run "mvn-test" to execute the tests.